FranciscoGalan/Opinion_Piece_Generator/README.md

 # Opinion Piece Generator

-An neural network which writes opinion pieces based on recent news and the style of an author.
+A neural network which writes opinion pieces based on the style of a columnist and recent news.

 ![](https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Media/newspaper_cover.JPG)